9 killed in Ohio in second US mass shooting within 24 hours

 The Ohio shooting came hours after a young man opened fire in a crowded El Paso, Texas, shopping area, leaving 20 dead and more than two dozen injured.
 Just days before, on July 28, a 19-year-old shot and killed three people, including two children, at Northern California’s Gilroy Garlic Festival.

-The El Paso shooting was the 21st mass killing in the United States in 2019, according to the AP/USATODAY/Northeastern University mass murder database that tracks all U.S. homicides since 2006 involving four or more people killed - not including the offender - over a short period of time regardless of weapon, location, victim-offender relationship or motive.
-That makes Sunday’s shooting in Dayton the 22nd mass killed in the U.S. this year.
+Sunday’s shooting in Dayton is the 22nd mass killing of 2019 in the U.S., according to the AP/USA Today/Northeastern University mass murder database that tracks homicides where four or more people killed - not including the offender.
+The 20 mass killings in the U.S. in 2019 that preceded this weekend claimed 96 lives.

 This story has been corrected to say the shooting took place around 1 a.m., not 1:22 a.m., per a Dayton police update.